Haskell: History

-Following the release of Miranda by Research Software Ltd. in 1985, interest in lazy functional languages grew.
+After the release of Miranda by Research Software Ltd. in 1985, interest in lazy functional languages grew.
 By 1987, more than a dozen non-strict, purely functional programming languages existed.
 Miranda was the most widely used, but it was proprietary software.
 At the conference on Functional Programming Languages and Computer Architecture (FPCA '87) in Portland, Oregon, there was a strong consensus that a committee be formed to define an open standard for such languages.
 The committee's purpose was to consolidate existing functional languages into a common one to serve as a basis for future research in functional-language design.

 Haskell 1.0 to 1.4

-Haskell was developed by a committee, attempting to bring together off the shelf solutions where possible.
+Haskell was developed by a committee, attempting to bring together off-the-shelf solutions where possible.

-Type classes, which enable type-safe operator overloading, were first proposed by Philip Wadler and Stephen Blott to address the ad-hoc handling of equality types and arithmetic overloading in languages at the time.
+Type classes were first proposed by Philip Wadler and Stephen Blott to address the ad hoc handling of equality types and arithmetic overloading in languages at the time.